renaissance-publishing/renaissance/content/chapters/23-traits.md

   - Choose one particular source of stress: you gain +WIL to checks made to resist it, but your Luck stat is reduced by 1.
   - Example sources of stress include *being gravely injured in combat; failing one of your motivational goals spectacularly; witnessing, experiencing or performing torture* and *displays of extreme supernatural power.*

-- Unique Outlook: You have some personal philosophy or outlook that causes you to process some situation vary differently than other people do; on the plus side, this allows you to weather some situations that others would find stressful—but on the down side, your unusual outlook makes it harder for others to relate to you.
+- Unique Outlook: You have some personal philosophy or outlook that causes you to process some situation vary differently than other people do; on the plus side, this allows you to weather some situations that others would find stressful — but on the down side, your unusual outlook makes it harder for others to relate to you.
   - Choose one particular source of Stress: you gain +WIL to checks made to resist it, but you suffer a -10 penalty to Persuasion and Protocol tests.

 #### Smaller